 According to Dr. Robert Pappas and Aromatic Plant Research Center, 80% of the essential oils on the market are adulterated.
 Is the number exaggerated?
-I think not, based on my 14 years of experiences purchasing oils from various companies.
-So it is very likely that the essential oils you are using are not as pure as they are claimed to be.
+I think not, based on my 18 years of experiences purchasing oils from various companies.
+So, it is very likely that the essential oils you are using are not as pure as they are claimed to be.

-In my practice and teaching, I have seen people using essential oils from companies who sell them at unbelievably low prices.
+In my clinical practice and teaching, I have seen people using essential oils from companies who sell them at unbelievably low prices and got allergic reactions due to the additives in the essential oils.

 Essential oils use large quantities of plant materials.
 For example, it takes 50 rose flowers to create ONE drop of essential oil.
 How in the world can a 10ml of Rose otto costs $18.95 on Amazon?
 There are approximately 200-300 drops in 10ml!
 So we are looking at at least 10,000 roses to make 10ml!
 Can you buy 10,000 roses with $18.95?!